idevesh/eYRC-2019-SB/README.md

     Note: Indexing in Python starts from 0, so though M is an integer, Python row count goes from 0 to M-1

-  ### Output
-    You should generate a “stats.csv” file, comma separated, in the “Generated” folder with the following format.
-Every row in the “stats.csv” file will represent a record having the above information and in the described order:
-    1. filename
-    2. height of the image
-    3. width of the image
-    4. number of channels in the image
-    5. intensity value at pixel location (𝑀/2,𝑁/2) for each channel

   ### Part B:
     Read the image “cat.jpg”.
 Set channels Blue and Green to 0.
 Save the image as “cat_red.jpg” in the “Generated” folder.
 This helps us visualize the red component of the